zolyfarkas/jaxrs-spf4j-demo/README.md

   kubectl port-forward  deployment/jaxrs-spf4j-demo 8080:8080

 ```
-  now you can access the cluster via localhost:8080.
+  now you can access the app via localhost:8080.

-  And try out additionally some cluster endpoints in your browser:
+  And try out additionally some cluster endpoints in your browser (use http and  localhost8080 for the local app):

   * [app cluster info](https://demo.spf4j.org/info/cluster?_Accept=application/json)
   * [debug a request](https://demo.spf4j.org/info/cluster?_Accept=application/json&_log-level=DEBUG)